leenux/SuperMate/README.md

 /run --if not melee and FreeShot(0.5) and cd("Multi-Shot") == 0 then c("Multi-Shot") end
 /run --Detect auto shot hang and re-boot shot, when remaining time > 1.2s we can cast Steady Shot /run --if not melee and FreeShot(1.2) then c("Steady Shot") end

+/run --Detect auto shot hang and re-boot shot, when remaining time > 1.5s and has Swift Aspects we can cast Aimed Shot /run --if not melee and FreeShot(1.5) and HasQuickShot() and cd("Aimed Shot") then c("Aimed Shot") end /run --Detect auto shot hang and re-boot shot, if has Swift Aspects we can cast Aimed Shot /run if not melee and HasQuickShot() and cd("Aimed Shot") then c("Aimed Shot") end

 ```